pharaox/carnalitas_x/README.md

 * Slave prices better reflect the actual usefulness of slaves.
 * It's much easier to find rulers willing to buy or sell slaves via special convenience interactions.
 * Slavery doctrines have a significant and consistent impact that better reflects their original meaning.
-* Slaves can be also ransomed or gifted.
+* Slaves can be also ransomed or gifted, and the AI will occasionally do it as well.
 * Slaves can be assigned to (some, but not all) council and court positions for additional benefits, and the AI is fully capable of doing this as well.
 * There are new court positions reserved for slaves or former slaves, such as *Slave Concubine* or *Mameluke Captain*, available depending on religion, culture, and government form.
 * Additional slaves fit for specific occupations are spawned into the world via events.
+* Useful characters are much more likely to be captured instead of killed during raids and sieges.

-All taken together, slaves are now genuinely useful to their owners, there is an actual demand for them conditioned by religion and culture, and this demand is satisfied by active enslaving, slave trade, and slave-related events.
+All taken together, slaves are now genuinely useful to their owners, there is an actual demand for them conditioned by religion and culture, and this demand is satisfied by warfare, raiding, slave trade, and slave-related events.
 As a human player, you can still use the system to your advantage, but it's more challenging and hopefully more interesting to do this.

 ## Features